ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-6. What is the difference between correlation and regression?
+Q. What is the difference between correlation and regression?

 <details><summary><b>Answer</b></summary>